communication

 Try to be consistent with your wild accessory so it gets remembered.
 I encouraged Megan to more clearly explain what she did during her 60 second commercial.
 She started off by saying,

-Someone here told me that they didn’t know what I do & that I should explain it better.
-I match up computer programmers & other “techies” with employers who are looking to hire technologically savvy people.
+Someone here told me that they didn’t know what I do and that I should explain it better.
+I match up computer programmers and other “techies” with employers who are looking to hire technologically savvy people.

-So get out there & make the most out of your 60 seconds!
+So get out there and make the most out of your 60 seconds!

 ws_line.gif